36 Irresistible Coffee Shop Snacks You Can Make at Home

 Strawberry Biscoff croffles are such a fun twist on a coffee house treat, and I can never resist making them when I want something a little extra special.
 The croffle itself is buttery and crisp from the waffle iron, and when you top it with fluffy Biscoff whipped cream, fresh strawberries, and a drizzle of melted cookie butter, it feels like pure indulgence.
 I love how playful and pretty they look, almost like something you’d spot in a trendy café display.
 Pair one with a latte and suddenly it feels like the ultimate coffee shop moment, only made right at home.

-12. Red Velvet White Chocolate Chip Cookies
+GET THE RECIPE12.
+Red Velvet White Chocolate Chip Cookies

 Red velvet white chocolate chip cookies are one of those treats that instantly make me think of a cozy coffee house display case.
 They’re soft, chewy, and full of that rich cocoa flavor with just the right pop of sweetness from the white chocolate chips.
 I love how striking they look with their deep red color and melty chocolate tops, making them feel a little more special than your average cookie.
 Pairing one with a hot cup of coffee or a latte at home always makes me feel like I’ve treated myself to something straight from a café.